codeTrackLift/eyemovement/README.md

 - Eyes will follow mouse cursor position.
 - Eyes will blink and mouth will move with mouse click.
-- Head will 'sleep' if mouse cursor leaves the browser window.
+- Head will 'sleep' and 'typewriter' message is hidden if the mouse cursor leaves the browser window.

 >Mobile